bclenet/BEP028_BIDSprov/examples/dcm2niix/README.md

         └── func
             └── sub-02_ses-20140425155335_task-oneback_run-1_bold.prov.jsonld
 ```

+We introduce the following BIDS suffixes that are currently not existing:
+* `soft`:
+* `env`:

+We introduce the following BIDS entity that is currently not existing:
+* `prov`
+    * Full name: Provenance traces
+    * Format: `prov-<label>`
+    * Definition: A grouping of provenance traces.
+Defining multiple provenance traces groups is appropriate when several processings have been performed on data.

 * `sub-02_ses-20130717141500_T1w.prov.jsonld` and `sub-02_ses-20140425155335_task-oneback_run-1_bold.prov.jsonld` are sidecars defining provenance for the corresponding `.nii` files.
 * `environments.prov.jsonld` mutualises the declaration of software environments objects for lower level prov files